-For maximal flexibility for the ignition adjustment we did not incised the rotor taper for the woodruff key.
+- For maximal flexibility for the ignition adjustment we did not incised the rotor taper for the woodruff key.
 You adjust the ignition timing by the markings.

-Take the spark plug out to ease turning of the crank and bring the piston into ignition position (put the rotor loosely onto the crank shaft and using it as a turning knob).
-Please consult your manual of the bike (eventually 6mm BTDC).

-... check at once, that the rotor may move freely above the stator base.
-If (for whatever reason) a rotor/flywheel comes to sit too low (e.g. in the wake of a regeneration of the crank shaft), it will touch and destroy the stator coil under it.
+- Take the spark plug out to ease turning of the crank and bring the piston into ignition position (put the rotor loosely onto the crank shaft and using it as a turning knob).
+Please consult your manual of the bike (eventually 6 mm BTDC). - ... check at once, that the rotor may move freely above the stator base.
+If (for whatever reason) a rotor/flywheel comes to sit too low (e.g. in the wake of a regeneration of the crank shaft), it will touch and destroy the stator coil under it. - Disengage the rotor carefully without changing the crank's position.
+Than, reset it onto the crank in such a way that the marking on the rotor aligns with marking on the base.